Bonner Fellers: Army retirement and later life

 In February 1946, Fellers reverted to the rank of colonel as part of a reduction in rank of 212 generals.
 He retired from the army on his own request on November 30, 1946.
 On August 16, 1948, his retirement rank was reinstated as brigadier general.

 After retiring from the Army, Fellers worked for the Republican National Committee in Washington, D.C.
 In 1952, he was actively involved in promoting Robert A. Taft as a presidential candidate.
 On July 24, 1953, Fellers met with a number of former U.S. military officers, including Pedro del Valle and Claire Chennault, to form the Defenders of the American Constitution (DAC).
 The DAC believed in a "one-worldist conspiracy" led by New York Jewish financiers who controlled international communism, and described their goal as the defense of "the US constitution against enemies and encroachments, both foreign and domestic."
 Fellers was a member of the John Birch Society, which is named after a military intelligence officer, who was considered by its founding members to be the first casualty of the Cold War.
 In 1953 Fellers, wrote a book: Wings for Peace: A Primer for a New Defense (1953).
 In 1964, he was actively involved in promoting Barry Goldwater for the presidency.

+Fellers sat on the board of trustees of the Americans for Constitutional Action group, founded in 1959, and on the "Co-ordination of Conservative Efforts" committee of Billy James Hargis' Anti-Communist Liaison, founded in 1962.
+He also served on the "Armed Services Committee" of the extreme right grouping known as the "Shickshinny Knights of Malta", not to be confused with the actual Knights of Malta, and on the National Advisory Board of Young Americans for Freedom.
+In 1971, Fellers received Japan's Order of the Sacred Treasure, Second Class, for his contribution to U.S.–Japan relations.

 Fellers died at Georgetown University Hospital in Washington, D.C., on October 7, 1973, after suffering a heart attack, and was buried at Arlington National Cemetery.